Moving to or considering living in Germany? Working in Germany?

 Comment 3:

-Ok primarily her book deals with business and doing business but it got me thinking whether it couldn’t perhaps translate into everyday living in Germany life!!?
+Ok, primarily, her book deals with business and doing business, but it got me thinking whether it couldn’t perhaps translate into everyday life in Germany!!?
 And in my opinion, it absolutely can to some degree.

 The Culture Map and how it works?